adhi-thirumala/FCDataStructuresAlgorithmsCasino/readme.md

   * Roulette (3) WIP
   * Craps (4) WIP
   * Baccarat (5)
-* Gives players up to two loans if they go below zero dollars
+* Gives players up to two loans if they go below zero dollars (scrapped, just don't lose money lmao)
 * Allows the player to cash out whenever they want
 * Has persistent scoreboard with top scores
 ### Inputs